ByteworksHomeLab/smitchell.github.io/_posts/2021-01-05-ansible-for-your-home-lab.md

 My Ansible playbook only handles the last four steps because I ran into a problem with step three, the first login’s mandatory password change.
 I found playbooks using the sshpass command to handle the initial password change, but I could not install sshpass on my Mac.
 Another long story.
 So, I still do step three manually, as well as step four, adding the SSH certificate to the host.

 ## Inventory
 Ansible needs an inventory of the target hosts for a playbook.
-Plus, my playbook requires a couple of variables for each host in the inventory.
 I find the DHCP address of each new host as it boots using my network scanner software, then add the IP address to the list.

 {% include image.html url="/img/post-assets/ansible-for-your-home-lab/inventory.png" description="Ansible Hosts Inventory with Variables" %}